 I haven’t written a proper parenting post in a long while and I thought with Mother’s Day around the corner I should give it a go.
 I think that since I don’t have cute, little, young children anymore that maybe there isn’t really anything parenting to write about, but I was wrong.
-You never stop being a parent, even if your children are adults.
+You never stop being a parent, even if your young adult children are still living at home.
 And by the way, I still think they’re still cute!

 Ok, so maybe not cute all time, but for the most part.
 I’m at the point in my life where my kids are all grown-up adults.
 When they said don’t blink or you’ll miss it, they were right.
 I can’t believe my babies are all grown and all three of them still live at home, or at least mostly live at home.
 My children are now 27, 25, and 22 years old.
 That’s crazy!
-So what has it been like living with your kids still at home?
+So what has it been like with young adult children living at home?
 Amazing, tough, fun, frustrating, and every emotion in between.
 But I love it and wouldn’t have it any other way, yet.

 What about having friends/girlfriends/boyfriends over?
 I love when my kids bring their friends around, I always have and I still do.
 Girlfriends and boyfriends over are a plus, especially if you get along.
 As far as sleepovers, that is something that you will need to discuss.
 Are you comfortable with a boyfriend or girlfriend sleeping over?
 What about in the same room?
 Different room?
 Also, what about coming in super late or super early in the morning?
 Thankfully for us, this didn’t happen too often, but if it’s an ongoing issue you may need to set boundaries.